Forced periodic solutions for nonresonant parabolic equations on R^N: Introduction

-where $C(N)>0$ is the constant in the Sobolev inequality $\|u\|_{L^{\frac{2N}{N-2}}}\leq C(N) \|\nabla u\|_{L^2}$, $u\in H^1(\R^N)$ (for details see Remark \ref{05092014-1148}). $\square$} \end{remark} Following the tail estimates techniques of Wang \cite{Wang}, who studied attractors, and Prizzi \cite{Prizzi-FM}, who studied stationary states and connecting orbits by use of Conley index, we develop a fixed point index setting applicable to parabolic equations on $\R^N$.
-We shall show that the translation along trajectories operator ${\bold \Phi}_T:H^1(\R^N) \to H^1(\R^N)$ for (\ref{23082013-0153}) is ultimately compact, i.e. belongs to the class of maps for which the fixed point index $\Ind({\bold \Phi}_T, U)$, with respect to open subsets of $H^1(\R^N)$, can be considered (see e.g. \cite{Akhmerov-et-al}).
-Clearly the nontriviality of that index will imply the existence of the fixed point of ${\bold \Phi}_T$ in $U$, which is the starting point of the corresponding periodic solution.
-In order to determine the index $\Ind ({\bold \Phi}_T, U)$, we use an averaging method, i.e. we embed the equation (\ref{23082013-0153}) into the family of problems

-According to Henry's averaging principle the solutions of (\ref{03012014-1930}) converge to solution of (\ref{23082013-0155}) as $\lma\to 0^+$.
 Exploiting the tail estimate technique of Wang and Prizzi together with an extension of Henry's averaging principle we prove that asymptotic assumptions on $f$ imply a sort of a priori bounds conditions, i.e. that there are no $\lma T$-periodic solution of (\ref{03012014-1930}), for $\lma\in (0,1]$, with initial states of large $H^1$ norm (in case of Theorem \ref{02092013-0753}) and also of small $H^1$ norm (in case of Theorem \ref{06092013-1209}), i.e. initial states of $\lma T$-periodic solutions are located outside some open bounded set $U\subset H^1(\R^N)$.
 This enables us to use a sort of the averaging index formula stating that